 This is a village with two hearts.
 The old has 12th century church, tiny museum of village history, and priory Santa Maria del Vilar up in the mountains, built by Augustinian monks in 1083 at the centre of the original village.

 And then there’s the new heart.
-Turn right well before you reach the old village, and on a modern parade, in the middle of a vineyard-turned-residential-estate, looking out over the stadium, a restaurant, a pizzeria and a music and sports bar struggle to make their mark and put Villelongue on the map.
+Turn right well before you reach the old village, and on a modern parade, in the middle of a vineyard-turned-residential-estate, looking out over the stadium, a pizzeria and a music and sports bar struggle to make their mark and put Villelongue on the map.

 Each one has its own identity.